inkyubeytor/chart_classification/README.md

 * Given a list of image names from data store and list of conversions, apply conversions to images in data store (destructively)

-* Train/Classify
-  * Train and save model
-  * Load model and predict with model

 # Structure
 ```